 My humanities education has been critically important to both my personal and professional development.
 The rigorous nature of coursework and research at the University of Melbourne meant that I was well equipped for research, analysis and writing tasks in the workforce.
 A lot of my humanities education has taken place outside of the classroom volunteering for various organisations and communities, often in entrepreneurial settings.
 This helped me to develop soft skills such as leadership, diplomacy, and communication which continue to play a big role in my personal and professional life.
-I also write and produce a podcast on the side of my work at the Red Cross and the Army so I can keep developing my passions for the arts and storytelling.
+I also write and produce a podcast on the side of my work at the Red Cross so I can keep developing my passions for the arts and storytelling.
 I interview people who have led meaningful and interesting lives, and write reviews on art exhibitions, theatre, live music, and whatever else interests me.
 If I’m honest with myself, I feel most myself when I’m engaged in these creative endeavours, and a lot of my ability to tell stories or to express thoughts and feelings comes from being stretched through the humanities at the University of Melbourne.

 What career advice would you give to current students or recent graduates?

 For current students especially, I’d just try to instil a sense of how precious your time is at any higher education institution, how fortunate you are to be there, and how many possibilities you have within you provided you use your time well.
 With this orientation, I think all students and recent graduates are probably more likely to live a life that is authentically their own, to be more present and enjoy the journey rather, to define success on their own terms, and to pursue a career which they’re genuinely interested in and animated by, and which will hopefully make a positive difference to others.

 Tell us about a book you read recently that truly captured your attention?

 To view more Arts @ Work profiles, visit the Arts @ Work homepage here.